db48x/emularity/README.md

 Emularity downloads the files you specify (with a Progress screen that shows both emulator logos and what is being loaded), arranges them to form a filesystem, constructs the necessary arguments for the emulator, and handles transitions to and from full-screen mode.

-This system has been accessed by millions of users at the [Internet Archive](https://archive.org).
+The Emularity system has been used by millions of users at the [Internet Archive](https://archive.org).

 # The Emulators #